European-Unified-ID/EUID-docs/api/README.md

 ## API Version

-The current version of EUID APIs is v1.
+The current version of EUID API is v2.

 ## Environment